Bammy00/QA-task/README.md

 ## Summary

-A test suite for the Topset application that is written with cypress.
+A test suite for the Curacel application that is written with cypress.

 ## Design Pattern
 Utilizes the page object model design pattern.